Economy of Georgia (country): Trade

-In 2019, Georgian exports to Armenia grew by 2% compared to previous year, while imports decreased by 7%.
+In 2019, Georgian exports to Armenia grew by 2% compared to the previous year, while imports decreased by 7%.
 Georgia exported 98.3 million $ worth of products to Armenia (4% of total exports), and imported 46.9 million $ (1% of total imports) in 2019.

 International money transfers

-Money transferred from abroad to Georgia in 2019 amounted to USD 1.73 billion, according to figures released by Georgia's central bank.
-Money transfers from Russia, which has been the largest source of remittances for Georgia for many years already, stood at USD 428.89 million in 2019.
+Money transferred from abroad to Georgia in 2019 amounted to US$1.73 billion, according to figures released by Georgia's central bank.
+Money transfers from Russia, which has been the largest source of remittances for Georgia for many years already, stood at US$428.89 million in 2019.

-Among other largest sources of remittances for Georgia are: Greece with USD 192.56 million in 2019, Italy – USD 239.17 million; the United States – USD 178.41 million; Ukraine – USD 47.3 million; Spain – USD 30.9 million; Turkey – USD 94.85 million; Kazakhstan – USD 26.63 million; the UK – USD 16.89 million; Israel – USD 162.55 million; Azerbaijan – USD 22.17 million; Germany – USD 49.81 million; France – USD 26.37 million; Canada – USD 14.21 million.
+Among other largest sources of remittances for Georgia are: Greece with US$192.56 million in 2019, Italy – USD 239.17 million; the United States – USD 178.41 million; Ukraine – USD 47.3 million; Spain – USD 30.9 million; Turkey – USD 94.85 million; Kazakhstan – USD 26.63 million; the UK – USD 16.89 million; Israel – USD 162.55 million; Azerbaijan – USD 22.17 million; Germany – USD 49.81 million; France – USD 26.37 million; Canada – USD 14.21 million.

 Institutional reforms

-Under the Saakashvili administration, Georgia undertook a number of profound institutional reforms aimed at modernizing the economy and improving business climate.
+Under the Saakashvili administration, Georgia undertook a number of profound institutional reforms aimed at modernizing the economy and improving the business climate.
 Kakha Bendukidze (1956–2014) was one of the most notable team members during his governance, coordinating the Ministry of Economical Reforms of Georgia.
 Implemented institutional reforms created an effective, professional and transparent public sector, motivated to protect the principles of democracy.
 Due to the economic deregulation policy, number of state regulated spheres sharply decreased, as well as regulation procedures were simplified.

-Georgia succeeded in fighting against corruption, that was the one of the main obstacles for development.
-Success of Georgia is recognized by different rating agencies.
+Georgia succeeded in fighting against corruption, that was one of the main obstacles for development.
+The success of Georgia is recognized by different rating agencies.
 According to the Transparency International, Georgia is the top country in the post-Soviet region in terms of fighting corruption.
 According to the Corruption Perception Index published by Transparency International, Georgia ranked 50th in 2014 (up from 113rd in 2004).
-"Global Corruption Barometer 2010" ranks Georgia the first among world countries in the term of decrease corruption level.
-According to International Finance Corporation Business Perception Survey 2012 only 0.11% of surveyed (1 respondent out of 920) named corruption as a problem in relations with public organizations.
+"Global Corruption Barometer 2010" ranks Georgia the first among world countries in the term of decreasing corruption level.
+According to International Finance Corporation Business Perception Survey 2012, only 0.11% of surveyed (1 respondent out of 920) named corruption as a problem in relations with public organizations.

 Georgia has the most liberal tax jurisdiction in Europe.
 The number of taxes is decreased from 21 to only 6, tax rates were reduced also.
-In addition, significant procedural and institutional reforms was implemented – simplified system of tax disputes was established, tax administration system was streamlined and most of taxes currently are paid on-line.
+In addition, significant procedural and institutional reforms were implemented – simplified system of tax disputes was established, tax administration system was streamlined and most of the taxes currently are paid on-line.